Kepler, Polanco power Twins past AL Central-leading Chicago

 TRAINER’S ROOM

 Twins: Minnesota OF/1B Alex Kirilloff has been placed on the 10-day injured list with a right wrist ligament tear (retroactive to July 20).
 Surgery to repair the ligament has been scheduled for later this week.
-“It was something that he was playing through,” manager Rocco Baldelli said of Kirilloff’s tear.
+“It was something that he was playing through,” Baldelli said of Kirilloff’s tear.
 “We knew there could be a point in the year where he just could not continue playing through this and the smart thing to do would be to have the procedure.” … The Twins have recalled C/INF Willians Astudillo from Triple-A St. Paul to replace Kirilloff.
 Astudillo logged 41 games for Minnesota earlier this season, hitting .254 (31-for-122) with four doubles, four home runs, 12 RBI and a .661 OPS before being optioned to Triple-A on June 19.

 UP NEXT